Dozens hurt in turbulent Hawaii flight, 11 seriously | Business

 "She flew up and hit the ceiling," Reyes said.

-Jazmin Bitanga, who was also traveling home for the holidays, said there were two drops in altitude, including one that was so strong it sent her boyfriend's water bottle into the plane's ceiling.
+Jazmin Bitanga, who was also travelling home for the holidays, said there were two drops in altitude, including one that was so strong it sent her boyfriend's water bottle into the plane's ceiling.

 "I turned around and there was a couple of people bleeding and just bracing themselves," she told Hawaii News Now.
 "Just all around me, there were people crying."
 There was some internal damage to the aircraft during the turbulence, Snook said.
 The fasten-seat belts sign was on at the time, though some of those injured weren't wearing them, he said.